-Abortion is a medical procedure that is associated with risks for the mother, some of which are long-term that you may not be aware of.
+Surgical abortion is a medical procedure that is associated with risks for the mother, some of which are long-term.

 Below are three risk factors every woman should know prior to an abortion decision.
 These risks are not typically shared with women prior to an abortion procedure.
 We are working to change that to ensure all women are aware of the risks associated with an abortion procedure.